xan105/node-powertoast/README.md

   |ApplicationHidden|1|App explicitly hid the toast notification by calling the ToastNotifier.hide method|
   |TimedOut|2|Toast had been shown for the maximum allowed time and was faded out|

-  💡 When using a win32 appID (AUMID) and you aren't using activation protocol (_onClick_ option) to get the `onActivated` callback to trigger from the action center.
-You'll need to set up a CLSID (_com interface_) for said appID.
+  💡 When using a win32 appID (AUMID) and you aren't using the _onClick_ option and you didn't override the default _activationType_ for it then in order to get the `onActivated` callback to trigger **from the action center**.
+You'll need to set up a CLSID (_COM interface_) for said appID.
 In innosetup this can be done with `AppUserModelToastActivatorCLSID`.
 Please refer to your framework, installer, setup, etc...

   ⚠️ When using PowerShell ≥ 7.1 usage is as above with the following changes: